 Preparation is the foundation of a positive interview experience.
 If you do your homework, you can (temporarily) relax in the knowledge that you’ve already been generous with your time and paid attention to the concerns of your interviewer.
 Don’t be lazy about preparation.
 A quick scan of your potential employer’s website isn’t going to cut it.
 Closely read case studies of their past projects and seek out media coverage, talks or podcasts they’ve been involved with, opinion pieces published by their employees.
 Remember: this groundwork is as much for your own benefit as it is for impressing your interviewer.
 As Samuel Pollen, Creative Director of the Manchester arm of Reed Words, suggests: “Research the company.
 Research the person.
 Be curious about your industry, and be prepared to explain why you think the things you do.”

-Peggy Nyamekye recently joined the Reed Words team as a writer and has some valuable advice fresh from her own interview experience.
+Peggy Nyamekye is a writer at Ragged Edge and has some valuable advice from her own experiences of interviews.
 She says, “Rehearse it.
 Get comfortable speaking about yourself and your work out loud… Practise with friends or family, or a good mirror will do.
 Have a routine for interview day.
 In terms of feeling confident, remember they want you.
 It may feel like they have all the power but you do too.
 Prepare questions in advance, it’ll remind you they need to win you over just as much as you do.
 You've got to believe in your work because no one will do it for you.”